 When driving in a parking lot, drivers should take extra caution to keep an eye out for pedestrians and avoid causing accidents.
 Taking blind corners too quickly or pulling through a parking space where people could be walking is exceedingly dangerous and can lead to serious injuries.

 If you were injured as a pedestrian in a parking lot car accident, contact Miami parking lot pedestrian accident lawyer Prosper Shaked today.
-The Law Offices of Prosper Shaked represent injury victims in lawsuits against at-fault drivers and other negligent parties to get you the compensation you need after a serious injury.
+Prosper Shaked Accident Injury Attorneys PA represent injury victims in lawsuits against at-fault drivers and other negligent parties to get you the compensation you need after a serious injury.
 For help with your pedestrian parking lot injury case, call our law offices today at (305) 694-2676.

 Who is at Fault for a Pedestrian Car Accident in a Parking Lot?